brandur/sorg/content/articles/sortsupport.md

----
-title: "SortSupport: Sorting in Postgres at Speed"
-published_at: 2019-02-04T16:56:52Z
-location: San Francisco
++++
-hook: How Postgres makes sorting really fast by comparing small, memory-friendly abbreviated keys as proxies for arbitrarily large values on the heap.
+hook = "How Postgres makes sorting really fast by comparing small, memory-friendly abbreviated keys as proxies for arbitrarily large values on the heap." location = "San Francisco" published_at = 2019-02-04T16:56:52Z tags = ["postgres"] title = "SortSupport: Sorting in Postgres at Speed"
-tags: ["postgres"]
----
++++

 Most often, there's a trade off involved in optimizing software.
 The cost of better performance is the opportunity